 Grunion Run Anyone?

-The California Grunion is a thin silvery fish that is part of the New World Silversides family.
+The California Grunion is a thin silvery fish that is part of the new world silversides family.
 They are known for their unique spawning process which occurs each year from March to September.
-During spawning events, known as Grunion Runs, masses of fish come ashore to lay their eggs in the wet sand.
+During spawning events, known as grunion runs, masses of fish come ashore to lay their eggs in the wet sand.
 They are the only fish species to lay eggs completely out of the water.
 This unique ritual can create a magical spectacle with thousands of fish coming ashore at once.
 Runs are dependent on tide conditions and can be predicted years in advance.
 Although the exact population of grunion is unknown, a downward trend has been detected in recent years due to beach erosion, development, and pollution.
-Researches rely on observations from the community to help assess the health of the species.
+Researchers rely on observations from the community to help assess the health of the species.

 Get involved with citizen science, help a locally threatened species, and have fun by participating in a grunion run!
 See below for a comprehensive table of grunion run dates.
 The grunion may show up at any sandy beach but Cardiff State Beach and Ponto State Beach have historically had the best turn out.
 Download a form and report observations at http://grunion.org/sighting.asp.